13 Nov 2023

 Heuristic reviews are conducted by industry experts on the product or experience you're measuring, and don’t involve participants.
 The experts examine experiences against predefined usability principles or "heuristics," highlighting potential design issues.

-During a recent Ask Like A Pro cohort, two keen researchers put heuristic reviews to the test on a live healthcare website.
-One focused on the mobile version, the other on the desktop version.
-Both researchers recruited separate, professional heuristics evaluators to score the top ten tasks healthcare consumers came to the site to achieve.
+In a recent Ask Like A Pro cohort, two keen researchers put heuristic reviews to the test on a live healthcare website.
+One focused on the mobile version; the other on the desktop version.
+Both researchers recruited separate professional heuristics evaluators to score the top ten tasks healthcare consumers came to the site to achieve.
 The results revealed substantial learnings that showcased the versatility of heuristic reviews in diagnosing usability problems across different devices.
 And both studies provided actionable, prioritized recommendations to address them.

 Step-by-step guide to conducting a heuristic review

-Now, let's break down how to do a heuristic review effectively.
+Now that we understand what heuristic reviews are and why they're effective, let's break down how to do a review effectively.

-PRO TIP: Here are some sample research objectives for a heuristic study
+Before you get started, you'll need to set some objectives for your study.
+Here are some sample research objectives for a heuristic study:

-Conduct expert heuristic evaluation on X’s homepage to inform how to improve the UX experience on desktop and mobile.
+Conduct expert heuristic evaluations of X’s home page to inform how to improve the UX experience on desktop and mobile.

 Identify specific usability issues patients and prospects may encounter based on five of Jakob Nielsen’s Usability Heuristics for User Interaction Design, and capture severity ratings of heuristic violations.

-Determine which usability issues are most important to address, and provide actionable feedback to [Client] for future website development.
+Determine which usability issues are most important to address, and provide actionable feedback for future website development.

 Uncovering deeper design issues